SainingZhang/SainingZhang.github.io/_pages/about.md

 News
 ======
 📣 [06.2025] We are currently recruiting summer interns.
 We hope you have a basic understanding of robot control and are familiar with simulation tools such as Isaac Gym.
-The position is based in BAAI, Beijing.
-We look forward to hearing from you—feel free to reach out to us!
+The position is based in [BAAI](https://www.baai.ac.cn/), Beijing.
+We look forward to hearing from you—feel free to reach out to us!<br>
 🎉 [06.2025] One paper got accepted to [ICCV 2025](https://iccv.thecvf.com/)!<br>
 🎉 [06.2025] One paper got accepted to [IROS 2025](https://www.iros25.org/)!<br>
 🤗 [05.2025] The first work of the Art Group, [GaussianArt](https://sainingzhang.github.io/project/gaussianart/) will soon be available.
 Thanks to all team members for their hard work!<br>